Unconditional

 But as we’ve seen, good is often measured on a sliding scale.
 And by some of Plugged In’s measures, Beef isn’t very good at all.

 The show feels constantly on the brink of cataclysmic violence, with the threat of self-destruction (of one form or another) forever in play.
-Sex (including some graphic and disturbing expressions of it) is inescapably woven into the show’s tapestry—whether it’s seen onscreen or referenced in casual conversation.
+Sex and masturbation (including some graphic and disturbing expressions of it) is inescapably woven into the show’s tapestry—whether it’s seen onscreen or referenced in casual conversation.
 And the language can be extraordinarily harsh, too.

 After unsuccessfully trying to return several hibachi grills, Danny leaves Forsters home improvement center frustrated and angry.
 He starts backing his truck out of the parking space—and nearly hits a very angry BMW driver.
 He doesn’t know it yet, but that driver is Amy Lau, who runs a plant-selling business that she, in turn, hopes to sell to Forsters.
 The two race through the streets in a terrifying road-rage incident (endangering a great many people along the way).
 Amy’s BMW winds up escaping unscathed, but Danny memorizes her license-plate number—and he’s determined to track her down.